-The winning team in the Match shall get a trophy according to the choice of the Host.
+The winning team in each Match can get a trophy according to the choice of the Host.
+(Not obligatory)

-The three best official Nordic finishers in each individual event shall get Nordic Championship gold, silver and bronze medals respectively.
+The three best athletes in each individual event and the members of the three best relay teams in each relay race shall get Nordic Championship gold, silver and bronze medals respectively.